Kuntilanak (2006 film): Plot

-Samantha "Sam" is an orphaned young woman who moves to an isolated boarding house in North Jakarta, trying to avoid the advances of her pervert stepfather.
-The landlady of the house, Yanti, tells her that the house was previously a batik factory of the Mangkoedjiwo family, with its current leader, Raden Ayu Sri Sukmarahimi Mangkoedjiwo having lent the house under a condition that the second floor is locked up with no one allowed inside.
-While listing other restrictions, including about a chair in front of a Javanese mirror in Sam's room, Yanti chants durmo, a Javanese poem said to be able to summon Kuntilanak, a female ghost with half the body of a horse rumored to be living in a weeping fig in front of the house.
-Meanwhile, Sam mentions her recurring nightmares of a woman in a fire with a Kuntilanak to her boyfriend, Agung.
-Agung learns from his eccentric friend, Iwank, and his mother that the Mangkoedjiwo is long rumored to be a black magic sect maintaining a Kuntilanak, itself can only be summoned by antique objects.
-At the house, Sam befriends Dinda, who tells her that there are actually three other mirrors identical to the one in Sam's room: two of which are in herself and Ratih's rooms.
+Samantha "Sam" is an orphaned young woman who moves to an isolated boarding house in North Jakarta to escape the advances of her pervert stepfather.
+The landlady, Yanti, tells her that the house was once a batik factory belonging to the Mangkoedjiwo family.
+Its current leader, Raden Ayu Sri Sukmarahimi Mangkoedjiwo, has lent the house on the condition that its second floor remains locked and off-limits.
+Among other restrictions, Yanti warns Sam about a chair in front of a Javanese mirror in her room.
+She also chants durmo, a Javanese poem believed to summon Kuntilanak, a female ghost with the lower body of a horse said to inhabit a weeping fig outside the house.

+Sam tells her boyfriend, Agung, about recurring nightmares of a woman in flames accompanied by a Kuntilanak.
+Agung learns from his eccentric friend, Iwank, and his mother that the Mangkoedjiwo family is rumoured to be a black magic sect that maintains a Kuntilanak, which can only be summoned through antique objects.
+At the house, Sam befriends Dinda, who reveals that three other mirrors identical to Sam's exist, including those in her and Ratih's rooms.